valencia21/valencia21.github.io/_posts/2022-06-08-statistical-rethinking-notes.markdown

 Rather than relying on models alone, a complete picture requires background understanding of the question - and a reasonable causative mechanism to explain the plausibility of the data.

-This can be done with graphical causal models, the simplest version of which is a directed acrylic graph (DAG).
+This can be done with graphical causal models, the simplest version of which is a directed acyclic graph (DAG).

 {:refdef: style="text-align: center;"}
 ![DAG](https://raw.githubusercontent.com/valencia21/valencia21.github.io/master/_site/assets/img/2022-06-08/DAG.png){: style="text-align:center"}